 Keeping your personal data safe

-At Vialex we are committed to ensuring your privacy and protecting all personal data we collect about you and, handling it in accordance with data protection laws.
+At Vialex we respect your privacy and are committed to protecting and handling all personal data we collect about you in accordance with Data Protection laws.

-The Data protection laws are the General Data Protection Regulation 2016/679; the UK Data Protection Act 2018, any amending or implementing regulations or legislation and all other relevant EU and UK data protection legislation.
+Data Protection laws include the UK General Data Protection Regulation 2016/679; the UK Data Protection Act 2018, and all applicable EU and UK data protection and privacy legislation.

 Who are we?